MobileFirst-Platform-Developer-Center/DevCenter/cookbook/index.md

 <div style="background-color:red;color:white; padding: 5px;">
 * talk about installation options (bluemix/devkit) and the new console?<br/>
 * add instructions to register the apps and adapters to test the migration? links?<br/>
 * work on page UX
+* update links to GA-links for the KC links
 </div>

 The intent of this cookbook is to provide a clear and simple migration steps of Worklight Foundation 6.2 / MobileFirst Platform Foundation 6.3-7.1 applications and adapters to MobileFirst Foundation v8.0.